 According to the Centers for Disease Control, about one million people in the U.S. identify as transgender.
 That’s about 0.6% of the adult population.

 U.S. Census data does not ask whether a person identifies as transgender.
-However, according to the World Population Review, each of the 50 states has acquired data for its transgender population.
+However, according to the World Population Review, each of the 50 states has acquired data on its transgender population.
 Washington, D.C., has the highest percentage at 2.77.
-North Dakota has the fewest.
+North Dakota has the lowest.

 Outside of the U.S., researchers have found it much more difficult to determine the number of transgender people.
 Lack of clear data, the way statistics are kept, and the vague wording of surveys all prevent an accurate count.

 According to the World Population Review: “There is very little data as to how many transgender people there are in [nations that recognize transgenderism].
 Some nations, such as India, recognize transgender as a third gender.
 However, there are other nations that are not so open to this idea.”